peterchettiar/llm-search-engine/README.md

 ![image](https://github.com/peterchettiar/llm-search-engine/assets/89821181/a917fa0d-4b5d-40ef-ab95-5a4a214b2b69)

 The image above is a good representation of how the ChatGPT-3 operates; you input a prompt and having gone through the transformer process, it gives a text response as well.
 The key concept here is to understand how the transformer architecture works but that is not the main objective for today.
 Hence, read this [article](https://www.datacamp.com/tutorial/how-transformers-work) to understand more about the transformer architecture in detail.

+> Note: A transformer is a type of artificial intelligence model that learns to understand and generate human-like text by analyzing patterns in large amounts of text data.